nicolamoothreemodugno/nicolamoothreemodugno/README.md

 **nicolamoothreemodugno/nicolamoothreemodugno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ## My Interests
 I'm very passionate about software engineering projects.
-I'm also keenly interested in reverse engineering of executable files and ROM dumps.
+I'm also keenly interested in reverse engineering of executables and ROM dumps.
 My favourite progamming lenguages are Python, C and Java.

 ## Find me on LinkedIn: